 What did you do for graduation/post-graduation?

 Though I always wanted to become a ‘Doctor’, just like any other 90’s kid (in India), time constraints and finances were my hurdles.
-Hence I chose Biomedical Engineering for my undergrad, which is a very closely related engineering field to Medicine.
-I did my masters in Bioengineering with Medical Imaging as my research area.
+Hence I chose Biomedical Engineering for my undergrad at JNTU (Jawaharlal Nehru Technological University), which is a very closely related engineering field to Medicine.
+I did my masters in Bioengineering at University of Texas, Arlington, with Medical Imaging as my research area.
 Tissue Engineering – weighted towards wet bench, and Medical Imaging – weighted towards dry bench were the dominant fields at the university during my masters, and hence I chose Medical Imaging purely out of my interest in image recreation that came from my artistic side.
 If I get a chance, I wish to pursue (at-least a part time) a PhD in Machine Learning focused on Image Processing.

 What made you choose such an offbeat, unconventional and unique career?